Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Kallen-Lehmann decomposition of product of dS spinor-scalar Wightman functions

 and of product of spinor and scalar Wightman functions:

 The physical justification for the change of sign of $\lambda_{\chi}$ in expression (\ref{29}) for the two-spinors bubble was noted in Sec.
 2, see comments after (\ref{14}).

-Here ${\cal {\bf N}}(...)$ (\ref{28}) differs significantly from the similar product of eight gamma-functions in pure scalar case (see numerator in the last line of (\ref{22})) in that now the arguments of four of these gamma functions have additional terms 1/2.
+Here ${\cal {\bf N}}(...)$ (\ref{28}) differs significantly from the similar product of eight gamma-functions in pure scalar case in numerator in the last line of (\ref{22}): now the arguments of four gamma functions in (\ref{28}) have additional terms 1/2.
 This gives the correct flat-space limit for the Kallen-Lehmann densities with participation of spinors \cite{Peskin}.

 For two-spinors self-energy of scalar field in $d + 1$ dimensional Minkowski space-time we have (below $S_{m} = S_{m} (x - y)$ is Green function of spinor field of mass $m$, $D_{M}$ is the same for scalar field of mass $M$):